By G. Marshall Dye, President Of Court Makers Inc.

 Some of the procedures that are typically performed in the life of a tennis court are:

-Every 5 years hard courts need resurfacing; when courts get into the 20+ year range they are resurfaced even more often just to keep them in playing condition.
+Resurfacing: Every 5 years hard courts need resurfacing; when courts get into the 20+ year range they are resurfaced even more often just to keep them in playing condition.
 Resurfacing includes pressure cleaning, crack repairing, birdbath removal and typically a 3-coat acrylic surfacing system and striping.
 Please realize that the cracks will typically re-appear the first time there is cooler weather.
 Cracks act like expansion joints, and they open up and close with the cooler weather.
 When having your tennis courts resurfaced, make sure you have a complete understanding of what to expect with the cracks on your tennis courts.
 Contractors will not provide a warranty on standard crack repair when resurfacing.
-For a more permanent crack repair you would need to include Gorilla Fiberglass on cracks or Armor Crack Repair.
-Standard resurfacing runs approximately $4,500.00+ per pair of courts depending on condition and age of courts.
+For a more permanent crack repair you would need to include Armor Crack Repair on cracks.
+Standard resurfacing runs approximately $8,000 per pair of courts depending on condition and age of courts.

-Armor Crack is used at the US Open tennis courts in New York.
-Court Makers Inc. has been an Armor Crack repair dealer for 10 years.
+Armor Crack Repair is used on the US Open tennis courts in New York.
+Court Makers Inc. has been an Armor Crack repair dealer for 20 years.
 It is the only crack repair that comes with a 5-year warranty.
-It’s a great solution for courts that are showing some age and a more permanent fix is desired.
-This repair is done when courts are being resurfaced and runs $15-20 per LF plus the cost of resurfacing.
-While not an inexpensive repair, it comes with a 3-year unconditional warranty.
-For more information we have DVDs of the repair process and many references in the Atlanta area.
+It’s a great solution for courts that are showing some age and a more permanent fix is desired on the cracks.
+This repair is done when courts are being resurfaced and runs $14–$17 per LF plus the cost of resurfacing.
+While not an inexpensive repair, it comes with a 5-year unconditional warranty on the cracks repaired.

-PERMA-FLEX If your courts are in the 20 year range, and you need a more permanent fix than resurfacing, Perma-Flex, may be the best choice.
+If your courts are in the 20 year range, and you need a more permanent fix than resurfacing, Perma-Flex, may be the best choice.
 This process is not a total rebuild, but it is the next best process.
 Courts are repaved with an asphalt overlay system and then surfaced.
-The cost is approximately $34,000.00+ for a pair of courts.
-This process comes with a 3-year warranty.
+The cost is approximately $49,000.00+ for a pair of courts.
+This process comes with a 1-year warranty.

-SLIP SHEET RECONSTRUCTION This is a Court Makers Inc. process that we have been doing for 15 years.
+This is a Court Makers Inc. process that we have been doing for 20 years.
 This is a total rebuild of tennis courts including fencing, nets, net posts and foundation surfacing system.
 These are the strongest hard courts we build.
-Slip sheet reconstruction comes with a 5-year warranty.
-The cost will be approximately $51,000.00 per pair of courts.
+Engineer recommended slip sheet reconstruction comes with a 2-year warranty.
+The cost will be approximately $68,000.00 per pair of courts.

-Nova ‘Pro Xtreme Court is a synthetic overlay system that comes with a 5-year warranty and also offers cushion which is easier on the body.
-Nova ‘Pro is a proven product that is being used on many of the courts in the USA.
-This product runs approximately $40,000.00+ per pair of courts.
+Titantrax Xtreme Court is a synthetic overlay system that comes with a 20-year warranty and also offers cushion which is easier on the body.
+Titantrax Xtreme Court is a proven product that is being used on many of the courts in the USA.
+This product runs approximately $52,500.00+ per pair of courts.